6105-D Arlington Blvd. Falls Church, VA 22044 (703) 538-4710

 18) If my spouse and I would like to enter into an agreement settling issues of child custody, child or spousal support, and/or division of property can we do so at any time?
 (Return to Top)

-You can enter into such a settlement agreement at any time before filing or during the divorce case (before the Final Decree is presented to the Court).
+You can enter into a separation agreement at any time before filing or during the divorce case (before the Final Decree is presented to the Court).
 If you desire or need such an agreement, we will be glad to refer you to an attorney who will assist you in drafting and preparing the same.

-A Property Settlement Agreement is a written contract between you and your spouse, and can be enforced in civil court like any written contract.
+A Separation Agreement is a written contract between you and your spouse, and can be enforced in civil court like any written contract.
 "Incorporating" the agreement into the Final Decree of Divorce gives the contract additional enforcement mechanisms; all the provisions of the agreement become separate orders of court, and can be enforced through the court's contempt powers.

 20) Do I have to incorporate my agreement into the divorce?
 (Return to Top)

 This depends upon the language of your agreement.
 If you have already had an agreement prepared, check it carefully to see if it has to be incorporated into any divorce action or presented to the court.
 The language of your agreement will control this issue.
 Many parents may not want their agreements to be incorporated into the Final Decree of Divorce, because Virginia law requires additional personal information be likewise included when issues of child custody, child support or spousal support are included in the final order (personal information such as your and your spouse's names, addresses, telephone numbers, birth dates, employer's names, addresses and telephone numbers, and your, your spouse's and your children's social security numbers).
+However, please understand that if the agreement is NOT incorporated in the Final Decree, the Court may not order the payment of support.

 21) Does the Court require I present any documents to get divorced?
 (Return to Top)